Revolutionary-Games/Thrive/doc/setup_instructions.md

 things.
 Dotnet is a good tool to use on Windows.
 You can download an installer for that from: https://dotnet.microsoft.com/en-us/download

-On mac you can install the latest dotnet sdk using homebrew:
+On mac you can install the dotnet sdk by downloading an installer from Microsoft's side.
+Important note for M1 mac users, you need to install the arm version, the x64 version doesn't work out of the box, so it is very much not recommended to be used.

+The SDK is also available through Homebrew but it will install the latest version (even if that's not yet officially the version used by Thrive).
+But if you want that you can install it using:
 ```sh
 brew install dotnet-sdk
 ```